earthlab/earthlab.github.io/org/earth-analytics/week-7.md

 1. What is the spatial resolution between NAIP, Landsat & MODIS data in meters?
 Are these data types different in terms of resolution?
 How might this impact analysis using these data?
 Use plot 1 BELOW to visually show the difference.
 2. Calculate the area of "high severity" burn in meters using the post-fire data for both Landsat and MODIS.
 Are the values different?
 Why / why not?
 Use plots 3 and 4 to discuss any differences that you notice between the two data sets.
 3. Describe 3 potential impacts of cloud cover on remote sensing imagery analysis.
 What are 2 ways that we can deal with clouds when we encounter them in our work?
+Refer to plot 2 in your homework to

 #### Include the plots below.
 For all plots